 (Related post: Light Truck Fleet Maintenance: Interview with Savanna Energy)

-An FMC can be one step ahead in preventing unnecessary expenses.
-For example, if the vehicle is coming off the road in a month or two (to get sold or remarketed), the FMC probably would not authorize any repairs at all.
+We stay one step ahead in preventing unnecessary expenses.
+For example, if the vehicle is coming off the road in a month or two (to get sold or remarketed), we would likely not authorize any repairs at all.
 That would be a waste of money for your company.

 Use the Power of Data to Streamline the Maintenance Process